ashgggg/L2_2022_U13_Ashley_Gould/README.md

 &check;
-everything works exept form the facebook logo and the accessories link
++ Every Link works
++ the home page is finished
++ I have enoug

 # measurements for the first website